Foreign enlistment in the American Civil War: Confederate enlistment

-Great Britain, which was strongly abolitionist both politically and popularly, nevertheless had some sympathy for the Confederacy, largely from those with economic interests in the South (either through selling war materials and supplies, or by reliance on American cotton) or who admired its vaguely aristocratic political hierarchy.
-Confederate efforts to garner British diplomatic recognition and support culminated in the Trent Affair, which nearly brought the country to a state of war with the Union.
-Numerous British-born immigrants to the United States enlisted in the Confederate military, with varying motives; some fought to defend the "Southern way of life" and the "peculiar institution", while others enlisted due to their local and personal ties, or simply out community pressure.
-Among the most notable British subjects to join the Confederacy were Henry Wemyss Feilden, who resigned his commission in the British Army to become a high-ranking officer in the Army of Tennessee, and William Watson, who served as a sergeant in the 3rd Louisiana Infantry before commanding blockade runners.
-Otherwise, the support of British people both at home and abroad was inconsequential to the war.
+Britain, which was strongly abolitionist both politically and socioculturally, nevertheless had some sympathy for the Confederacy, largely from those with economic ties to the South (either through selling supplies to the Confederates or dealing in Southern cotton) or who admired its vaguely aristocratic political hierarchy.
+Confederate efforts to garner British diplomatic recognition and support culminated in the Trent Affair, which nearly brought Britain to a state of war with the United States.
+Numerous British Americans in the South enlisted in the Confederate military, with similar motives to other European immigrants.
+Among the most notable British subjects to join the Confederacy included Henry Wemyss Feilden, who resigned his commission in the Black Watch to become an officer in the Army of Tennessee, and William Watson, who served as a sergeant in the 3rd Louisiana Infantry before commanding blockade runners.

-The Confederacy also enjoyed strong support from Bermuda, which had maintained kinship and commercial ties with the South since the early 17th century.
-St. George's was the primary harbor from which European war material was smuggled into the South aboard blockade runners (also built in Britain); cotton travelled in the reverse direction as payment.
+The Confederacy also enjoyed strong support from Bermuda, which had maintained commercial ties with the South since the early 17th century.
+St. George's, Bermuda was the primary harbor from which European-produced goods were smuggled into the South aboard blockade runners; cotton travelled in the reverse direction as payment.
 Many Bermudians earned fortunes through trading with the Confederacy, most notably the blockade runner Thomas Leslie Outerbridge.
-Confederate agents operated openly in the territory, while the Union's consul had his mail stolen on two occasions and the consulate's flagpole was cut down on the Fourth of July.
+Confederate agents operated openly in Bermuda, while the United States consul there had his mail stolen on two occasions and the consulate's flagpole was cut down on the 4th of July.